 Genashtim certified as Bcorps with the mission of Genashtim Innovative Learning is to leverage technology to connect marginalised communities to the global economy and help businesses to operate more effectively.
 It does so by providing online learning services for executive education and language proficiency, as well as remote PC support and surveillance.

 Based in Singapore, Genashtim is a social enterprise that promotes an inclusive approach to employment, which it describes as ‘beyond CSR’.
-Ninety percent of Genashtim’s permanent staff are people with disabilities.
 Our operation is 100% remote work.
 More than 100 permanent staff across 10 countries.
-60% PWD, 25% refugee and 5% senior citizen.
+60% Person With Disability, 25% refugee and 5% senior citizen.
 This model emphasises that given the appropriate working environment, they are equally productive workers.
 By harnessing assistive technologies such as screen readers and e-speaking software, and adopting a flexible approach to employment practices, Genashtim employees can work independently and productively.
 Other sustainable practices aim to minimise the organisation’s resource consumption and emissions.

 Edith Soria, Mexico - Create Purpose México